In binge Britain, health chiefs say any alcohol is risky

 LONDON Britons should drink less because any alcohol consumption increases the risk of cancer and other diseases, government health chiefs said in new guidelines that were immediately denounced by critics as "nanny state" scaremongering.

-With alcohol rated as one of Britain's biggest health problems and binge-drinking revellers causing mayhem in city centres every weekend, health chiefs said no level of drinking could be considered safe.
+With alcohol rated as one of Britain's biggest health problems and binge-drinking revelers causing mayhem in city centers every weekend, health chiefs said no level of drinking could be considered safe.

 People should now drink no more than 14 units of alcohol a week, the equivalent of 6 pints of beer or 7 glasses of wine, to reduce the risk of illness.
 Previous guidelines issued 20 years ago recommended no more than 21 units for men and 14 for women.